AngieC96/advanced_programming_2019-20/exercises/c++/04_custom_types/readme.md

 ## C++14

 Modify the class `Vector<typename T>` presented during the lecture exploiting all the of C++14 features you know.
 Can you see any benefit?

+ - The return type of a function can be 'auto'

 *Hints*: